roadrunner1776/magik/README.md

 ### magik-ts-mode

-Major mode for using Treesit with Magik.
+Major Mode for Using Tree-sitter with Magik

-You can use <kbd>M</kbd>-<kbd>x</kbd> `treesit-install-language-grammar` to install (and build) the grammar or download the latest artifact from [GitHub](https://github.com/krn-robin/tree-sitter-magik/releases/latest) for your OS.
+You can use <kbd>M</kbd>-<kbd>x</kbd> `treesit-install-language-grammar` to install and build the grammar, or download the latest prebuilt artifact from [GitHub](https://github.com/krn-robin/tree-sitter-magik/releases/latest) for your operating system.
-When downloaded from GitHub, place the downloaded file inside `~/.emacs.d/tree-sitter`.
+If downloading from GitHub, place the extracted file in `~/.emacs.d/tree-sitter`.

-To easily switch to the `magik-ts-mode`, if you have the grammar installed, please refer to the [treesit-auto](https://github.com/renzmann/treesit-auto) package.

-When having the `magik-ts-mode` enabled, you can use <kbd>M</kbd>-<kbd>x</kbd> `treesit-explore-mode` to view the syntax tree for your current buffer.
+With `magik-ts-mode` enabled, you can use <kbd>M</kbd>-<kbd>x</kbd> `treesit-explore-mode` to view the syntax tree of the current buffer.

-For more information about tree-sitter, please refer to the [tutorial](https://www.masteringemacs.org/article/how-to-get-started-tree-sitter) from Mastering Emacs.
+For more information about Tree-sitter, see the Mastering Emacs [tutorial](https://www.masteringemacs.org/article/how-to-get-started-tree-sitter).

 ### magik-electric-mode